 | Retinol and retinoids | Can sting and dry fresh skin | Wait, then use a gentle alternative first | Irritation feels worse in the heat |

-| Benzoyl peroxide | Can be harsh and drying | Ask your provider about a gentler plan | More dryness can mean more buildup |
+| Benzoyl peroxide | Can be harsh and drying | Ask me when it is safe to bring it back in | More dryness can mean more buildup |

 | Glycolic and lactic acids | Can burn or over-exfoliate | Hold off, then start low and slow | Heat can increase sensitivity |